Telecoms,

 Course Summary

-The UK Telecommunications industry is growing, the UK gov’s pledge to upgrade broadband connections across the country has caused a boom in private contractors able to take small and medium sized telecoms networking contracts.
+The UK Telecommunications industry is growing, with the UK government pledge to upgrade broadband connections across the country has caused a boom in private contractors able to take small and medium sized telecoms networking contracts.
 Aim2Learn have designed 2 BTEC courses that give learners all the knowledge they need to join this industry as a telecommunications engineer.
-Our level 3 BTEC for telecoms follows up our level 2 course and goes into greater detail about each of the topics and the practical techniques you’ll use as a telecoms engineer.
+Our level 3 BTEC for Telecoms covers practical techniques you’ll use as a telecoms engineer.

 Funded Training

-Our Level 3 Telecommunications Engineer BTEC qualification is the next step for our level 2 qualified learners on the way to their new career in telecoms.
-On completion, you will be fully qualified to undertake copper and fibre optic cable installation projects to the current industry standards and codes of best practice.
+On completion of the level 3, you will be fully qualified to undertake copper and fibre optic cable installation projects to the current industry standards and codes of best practice.

-Please bear in mind, to get training fully funded by the UK government:
+Please bear in mind, to get training fully funded by the UK government you must meet the eligibility criteria:

 • You need to have lived in the UK for at least 3 years,